Buztas/psk-lab/README.md

-# 🚀 Project Setup Guide
+# Project Setup Guide

 This guide will walk you through setting up your environment, running the database, and managing Docker containers.

 ---

-## 🛠️ Step 1: Set Environment Variables
+## 1: Set Environment Variables

 1. In **IntelliJ**, next to the green "Run" button, click the button with **three dots (`...`)**.
 2. Click **"Edit Configurations"**.